 Does this sound like the place for you?
 Apply today!

-Below you will find general information about RiverTown Homes.
-This includes information on rent, funding and finances, building amenities and more.
-If you have any questions about RiverTown Homes, please contact our staff at the River Falls Housing Authority.
+Below you will find general information about Rivertown Homes.
+This includes information on rent, funding and finances, building amenities, and more.
+If you have any questions about either of these buildings, please contact our staff at RFHA.
 We are always happy to help!

 Family